Tunneling in double-well potentials within Nelson's stochastic mechanics: Application to ammonia inversion: Discussion

-As discussed above, the SQ formulation offers several conceptual advantages for studying dynamical properties of quantum systems.
-Because SQ is expressed directly in real space and time, it allows one to define operational quantities---such as traversal-time distributions---that are difficult or ambiguous within the standard Hilbert-space framework, where time appears only as an external parameter.
+As discussed above, the SM formulation offers several conceptual advantages for studying dynamical properties of quantum systems.
+Because SM is expressed directly in real space and time, it allows one to define operational quantities---such as traversal-time distributions---that are difficult or ambiguous within the standard Hilbert-space framework, where time appears only as an external parameter.
 The emergence of exponentially distributed tunneling times, derived analytically in general and confirmed numerically for both the square and Rosen–Morse double-wells, indicates that stochastic trajectories effectively sample barrier-crossing events as a Poisson-like process characterized by a single mean scale $\bar{\tau}$.
 This provides a concrete dynamical interpretation of tunneling as a rare-event diffusion process underlying the coherent oscillations described by quantum mechanics.

-The successful application of the SQ formalism to the inversion dynamics of the ammonia molecule further illustrates its predictive power.
-Using the double Rosen–Morse potential and the formula for the stochastic-mechanical tunneling frequency $\nu_{\rm SQ}$ in terms of $\bar{\tau}$, see Eq.\eqref{eq:nu_SQ}, we obtained an inversion frequency for ammonia of about $24~\mathrm{GHz}$, in remarkable agreement with the experimental value.
-This quantitative concordance demonstrates that the SQ framework captures not only the qualitative behavior of tunneling but also its measurable spectroscopic signature.
-It also reinforces the view that the stochastic representation is not merely an interpretational alternative but a mathematically equivalent and physically transparent formulation of quantum mechanics, offering practical computational advantages in certain contexts.
+The successful application of the SM formalism to the inversion dynamics of the ammonia molecule further illustrates its predictive power.
+Using the double Rosen–Morse potential and the formula for the stochastic-mechanical tunneling frequency $\nu_{\rm SM}$ in terms of $\bar{\tau}$ (see Eq.~\eqref{eq:nu_SQ}), we obtained an inversion frequency of approximately $24~\mathrm{GHz}$, in remarkable agreement with the experimental value.
+This quantitative concordance demonstrates that the SM framework captures not only the qualitative features of tunneling dynamics but also its measurable spectroscopic signature.
+In this sense, the stochastic representation is not merely an interpretational alternative but a dynamically consistent formulation of quantum mechanics at the level of Schrödinger evolution and single-time observables, while offering practical computational advantages in certain contexts.